 - Confirm that the leaving employee can no longer access any systems or data

-It’s disappointing for a client or customer to be told after the event that their account manager or favorite salesperson has left.
+It’s disappointing for a client or customer to be told after the event that their account manager or favourite salesperson has left.
 Similarly, team members and coworkers need to know in a timely way that their team dynamic is going to change somewhat with an employee’s departure.
 For the sake of good employee relations and employer brand reputation, it’s important that you communicate a change when an employee is about to move on.

 - Maintains the quality and continuity of work

-- Prevents organizational knowledge loss
+- Prevents organisational knowledge loss

-- Supports the organization’s culture and values
+- Supports the organisation’s culture and values

 - Reduces risk of error